ryoiwata/capstone_1/daily_progress/2_14_capstone_1_progress.md

 Log:

-~12:15 Play around with demographics data and looking at the data I have ~3 Cleaning up Jupyter notebook for presentation
+~12:15 Play around with demographics data and looking at the data I have ~15:00 Cleaning up Jupyter notebook for presentation ~17:00 Selenium